Jobs with pensions

 Almost all state and local government employees (86%) are eligible for a traditional pension plan.
 “The government, federal, state and local, would still be the most common place to find defined benefit pensions,” says David Love, a professor of economics at Williams College.
 “Some state and local governments have been in the news for switching to defined contribution plans, but I believe that defined benefits are still widely available for new employees.”
-The state government has slightly higher pension coverage than local government, and union government employees are somewhat more likely to have a pension than nonunion workers.
+Union government employees are somewhat more likely to have a pension than nonunion workers.
 In many cases, part-time government employees don’t qualify for the pension plan.

-Just over half (55%) of workers in the protective service are eligible to participate in a traditional pension plan.
-“Police officers and firefighters are likely to have access to a traditional defined benefit pension plan,” says Elizabeth Kennedy, associate professor of law and social responsibility at Loyola University Maryland.
-Police officers and detectives earn a median of $63,380 per year, which is considerably more than the $49,620 median salary for firefighters.
+Just over half (53%) of workers in the protective service are eligible to participate in a traditional pension plan.
+“Police officers and firefighters are likely to have access to a traditional defined benefit pension plan,” says Elizabeth Kennedy, professor of law and social responsibility at Loyola University Maryland.
+Police officers and detectives earn a median of $66,020 per year, which is considerably more than the $50,700 median salary for firefighters.
 Many protective service jobs have rigorous physical qualifications necessary to perform the role.
 The pension plans provide for former employees who may no longer be able to meet the physical demands of the job.

-Nurses spend their days caring for others, and 42% of registered nurses will eventually receive pension payments in retirement.
+Nurses spend their days caring for others, and 35% of registered nurses will eventually receive pension payments in retirement.
 Those who work in hospitals are especially likely to have access to a defined benefit pension.
-Registered nurses earn a median of $71,730 per year.
+Registered nurses earn a median of $77,600 per year.
 The need for nurses is expected to grow as the baby boomer population ages and requires more medical services.
-The Bureau of Labor Statistics projects a 15 percent increase in nursing jobs by 2031.
+The Bureau of Labor Statistics projects a 6% increase in nursing jobs by 2031.
 Nurses who work in hospitals tend to work shifts that might include working nights, weekends or holidays.
 Those who work in offices or schools might have more regular business hours.

-Almost a third (32%) of transportation and warehousing employees are eligible to participate in a traditional pension plan.
+Just over a quarter (27%) of transportation and warehousing employees are eligible to participate in a traditional pension plan.
 “In the private sector, the only industries in which new employees have meaningful access to traditional pension plans are those with high union density, such as transportation, construction, manufacturing and maintenance,” Kennedy says.
 Depending on the employer, some drivers or certain groups of workers at airlines might be eligible to participate in a pension plan, although many plans have been frozen or closed to new employees.

 Check out these jobs with pensions: